 The Corporation has available various lines of credit with financial institutions.
 Interest rates on these lines of credit are variable based on the prime rate of the various financial institutions or the LIBOR rate.
-The lines of credit are collateralized by property, plant and equipment of the Corporation.
-As of December 31, 2021 and 2020, under the line of credit agreements, the Corporation had available a maximum of \$21,750,000, respectively, from the financial institutions.
-As of December 31, 2021 and 2020, the Corporation had \$20,593,443 and \$19,212,412, respectively, outstanding under these agreements at interest rates ranging from 1.63 percent to 2.63 percent and with maturity dates ranging from July 2022 to November 2022.
+The lines of credit are collateralized by property and equipment of the Corporation.
+As of December 31, 2022 and 2021, under the line of credit agreements, the Corporation had available a maximum of \$21,750,000, from the financial institutions.
+As of December 31, 2022 and 2021, the Corporation had \$21,642,167 and \$20,593,443, respectively, outstanding under these agreements at interest rates ranging from 6.19% to 8% and with maturity dates ranging from March 2023 to November 2023.